yusufcelik01/ysh/README.md

 # ysh
 This is a ysh a simple shell that is being developed for educational purposes.
 It is still fresh and incomplete so don't expect too much.

-##Features
+## Features
-For now ysh only supports 2 built-in commands which are cd and exit and uses /bin/ as binary files' directory.
+For now ysh only supports 3 built-in commands and executing binaries that exist under the directories speciefied in the path command. /bin/ is the default directory for searching binary executables for ysh if path command is never executed.

 ## Usage
 In order to use ysh